Aileck/Gamepad_API/README.md

 GamepadAPI provides a simple C-style interface for creating and controlling virtual Xbox 360 and DualShock 4 controllers through the ViGEm framework.
 This wrapper makes it easy to integrate virtual gamepad functionality into applications written in any language that supports C FFI (Foreign Function Interface).

+### Usage
+- Within the solution directory of this project, there's a test subproject written in C++ that integrates this API for basic testing and validation purposes.

+- There is a standalone Electron application developed in TypeScript that also integrates this API: https://github.com/Aileck/Gamepad-API-Testtool

 ## Features

 - Easy-to-use API for creating virtual controllers